This article applies to England, Wales and Scotland.

 How much statutory redundancy pay am I entitled to?

-Statutory redundancy pay is calculated based on your age, length of service, and weekly pay (capped at a statutory maximum, currently £719 per week from April 2025).
-You receive half a week's pay for each full year of service when aged under 22, one week's pay per year between 22 and 40, and one and a half weeks' pay per year aged 41 or over.
-The maximum is 20 years' service.
+Calculated based on age, length of service, and weekly pay (capped at £719 per week from April 2025).
+Half a week's pay per year under age 22; one week per year aged 22–40; one and a half weeks per year aged 41+.
+Maximum 20 years' service.

 What if my employer has gone into administration or liquidation?

-If your employer is insolvent, you can claim statutory redundancy pay from the National Insurance Fund through the Redundancy Payments Service.
-You may also be able to claim unpaid wages (up to 8 weeks), holiday pay (up to 6 weeks), and notice pay through the same route.
+You can claim statutory redundancy pay from the National Insurance Fund through the Redundancy Payments Service.
 A tribunal claim may still be needed to establish your entitlement.

 Sources